Guidance

 1. Pre-application

-Before applying for the WCaG your project will need to be registered with the WCC.
+Before applying for the WCaG your project needs to be registered with the WCC.
 The WCC provides tools for calculating how much carbon will be sequestered by your woodland.
-You can download the Carbon Calculation Spreadsheet and Guidance from the Woodland Carbon Code website.
+You can download the Carbon Calculation spreadsheet and guidance from the WCC website.

 2. Application

-Once you have calculated how much carbon your woodland will produce and registered it with the WCC, you can submit a Woodland Carbon Guarantee application form.
+Once you calculated how much carbon your woodland will produce and registered it with the WCC, you could submit a Woodland Carbon Guarantee application form.

 3. Auction

-The eighth auction will take place in September 2024.
+The eighth auction was held in September 2024.
 Further details about the eighth auction, including a list of eligible tree species, can be found in the Guide to the eighth auction (PDF, 427 KB, 9 pages).

 The average successful bid price for WCUs to date is shown in the following table.
 However, the auction is a competitive process and the data in this table should not be taken as a firm indicator of acceptable bids.